Franklin D. Roosevelt Jr.: World War II

 Roosevelt was commissioned an ensign in the United States Navy Reserve on June 11, 1940.
 He was a junior naval officer in World War II and was decorated for bravery in the Naval Battle of Casablanca.

 At the request of his father, along with brother Elliott Roosevelt, he attended both the Argentia (Atlantic Charter) summit with Prime Minister Winston Churchill in August 1941, and the Casablanca Conference in January 1943.
 Franklin also met FDR in Africa prior to the Tehran Conference.
 Returning from Argentia, he sailed with Churchill and stood with him at parades in newly American-occupied Reykjavik, Iceland to symbolize American solidarity with the United Kingdom.

 Brother James Roosevelt summarized "Brud's" naval service: "Franklin served on a destroyer that dodged torpedoes from Iceland to Minsk [sic!][He, obviously, meant Murmansk].
 He became executive officer of the destroyer USS Mayrant (DD-402), which was bombed at Palermo in the Sicilian invasion.
 The famed war correspondent Quentin Reynolds went out of his way to write mother how bravely Franklin performed in that bloody ordeal, in which he was awarded the Silver Star Medal for exposing himself under fire to carry a critically wounded sailor to safety."

 Later, as a lieutenant commander, to which he was promoted to on March 1, 1944, Franklin became the commanding officer of the destroyer escort USS Ulvert M. Moore (DE-442) on July 18, 1944.
 Ulvert M. Moore served in the Pacific and shot down two Japanese aircraft and sank the Imperial Japanese Navy submarine Ro-115.
-The ship was in Tokyo Bay when Japan formally surrendered on September 2, 1945.
+The Moore was in Tokyo Bay when Japan formally surrendered on September 2, 1945.
 James Roosevelt remembered that his brother was known as "Big Moose" to the men who served under him, he did "a tremendous job".